Lotnest/sombrero/README.md

 # Sombrero
-Sombrero is a Discord multi-purpose bot that provides your server with high-quality music playing and much more.
+Sombrero is a Discord multipurpose bot that provides your server with high-quality music playing and much more.